krish2487/optimac/README.md

 # OptiMac
 My hackintosh stuff for Dell Optiplex 7020/9020

-This is not a complete guide, but those who have made hackintoshes before this could be handy guide.
+This is not a complete guide, but those who have made hackintoshes before this could be handy.
 Though for most the EFI folder itself should be enough to get going.
 I also suck at writing these kind of things.
 But I do like sharing.

 Please only use this for clean installs, or updating an existing OpenCore install.
 I replaced my Clover at first and the system wasn't as fast as when I tried a clean install to test my EFI folder before using it on other 7020/9020 boxes.
 The difference was quite noticeable.
 So only do a clean install if you're coming from Clover and just import your user data/apps once installed.
 This will ensure maximum performance.